vert-pjoubert/goth-template/README.md

 #### 1. **Overview**

 The website template leverages Go Templ for server-side rendering of HTML templates and HTMX for enhancing the user experience with AJAX capabilities.
 This combination allows for dynamic and interactive web pages while maintaining a clean and efficient server-side rendering process.
-Additionally, it supports OAuth2 authentication and integrates both XORM and SQLX for database interactions with MySQL and PostgreSQL.
+Additionally, it supports OAuth2 authentication and integrates SQLX for database interactions.

 ```shell
 go run render.go handlers.go main.go config.go interfaces.go